Why do Companies use a Share Nominee Account?

 What sort of confirmation do investors receive from the Company?

-Some companies send out a Confirmation of Beneficial Ownership to the investor, but that depends on the advice you receive from your company lawyers, as the confirmation should not be confused as a share certificate (which is a legal document).
+Some companies send out a Confirmation of Beneficial Ownership to the investor, but that depends on the advice you receive from your Company lawyers, as the confirmation should not be confused as a share certificate (which is a legal document).

 Does the nominee company send out regular Company updates?